-113. Dicamba's volatile nature and propensity to drift poses a serious risk of harm to endangered and threatened species and the habitats they depend upon.
+123. Dicamba's volatile nature and propensity to drift poses a serious risk of harm to endangered and threatened species and the habitats they depend upon.
 Harmful direct, indirect, and cumulative effects on many ESA-listed species, including, but not limited to, mammals, birds, reptiles, terrestrial-phase amphibians, terrestrial invertebrates, and terrestrial plants, are also foreseeable due to the known effects of dicamba.
-Listed species may be affected through multiple routes of exposure at once, for 1 2 instance through runoff and spray drift at the same time, as well as through food chain and ecosystem collapses associated with the vast mortality caused 3 by these pesticides to insects and terrestrial invertebrates.
-4
+Listed species may be affected through multiple routes of exposure at once, for instance through runoff and spray drift at the same time, as well as through by these pesticides to insects and terrestrial invertebrates.